 Although you are allowed to work without a national insurance number for up to 6 months.
 If you do not have a national insurance number, you will be taxed at the emergency rate (higher rate).
 To apply for a national insurance number, you must telephone the Department of Work and Pensions 0845 6000643.
 They will ask you a few questions: name, address in Bristol, postcode etc. Then they will give you a reference number and arrange an interview with you in the City Centre at Eagle House, Saint Stephens Street, Bristol BS1 1EN.

 At the interview, you will have to show your passport and also confirmation of your postal address in Bristol.
 They will then send you a national insurance number in the post.
 The process typically takes up to six weeks.

-The ELC Job Club booklet shows you how to write a simple CV and the language you may need when applying for a job.
+During our Job Club, we will show you how to write a simple CV and the language you may need when applying for a job.
 We also keep a register of places where our students have worked in the past.

 There are 3 different types of work:

 It is relatively easy to find work either in a bar, restaurant or shop.
-The ELC Job Club booklet has a section on how to look for work.
+Our Job Club will help you learn how to look for work.

 UK National Minimum Wage

 The UK's National Minimum Wage makes it possible to earn enough money to pay for accommodation and a modest lifestyle in Bristol.